 And that's a recipe.

-Because there's no room on the rights for that kind of argument to make government the central theme of people's lives.
+You may as well just join the Democrat Party and have that argument with them because there's no room on the rights for that kind of argument to make government the central theme of people's lives.

-Just uh I know if there's no argument.
+I know there's no argument.

 There's no argument on conservatism about what it is.